Common Forklift Operator Injuries and How to Prevent Them

 How to Reduce Forklift Operator Injuries

-Operators learn how to avoid injuries during their certification course, but fatigue or a high-stress work environment can put best practices on the back burner.
+Operators learn how to avoid injuries during their forklift certification course, but fatigue or a high-stress work environment can put best practices on the back burner.
 Here are a few simple ways facility managers and fleet managers can support driver safety and prevent injuries:

 • Provide safety training to operators and pedestrians